moggieuk/Happy-Hare/doc/tip_forming_and_purging.md

 MMU_LOAD EXTRUDER_ONLY=1
 ```
 (assuming the rest of the MMU setup is complete this will load the filament to the nozzle)
-- Extrude a few more mm of filament (via console or your favorate UI like Mainsail) to esure the extruder is primed
+- Extrude a few more mm of filament (via console or your favorate UI like Mainsail) to esure the extruder is primed. then:
-- Now run:
 ```yml
 MMU_TEST_FORM_TIP
 ```